 Hugh served as a Captain in the United States Air Force from 1965 until 1972 as an Aerospace Munitions Officer.
 He was stationed at Nellis AFB, Taegu AFB in Korea, and Canon AFB.
 He earned his B.S. in Chemistry from the University of Redlands and an M.S. in Biochemistry from California State University at Long Beach.
 Hugh is a member of the American Association for the Advancement of Science, Space Access, and Alcor.

-Blake Honiotes, BSN, RN, CCRN Medical Response Director
+Blake Honiotes, MBA, BSN, RN, CCRN Medical Response Director

 Blake Honiotes joined the team in December of 2019 as the Medical Response Director.
 He brings many years of trauma and cardiovascular critical care nursing experience to Alcor.
 Prior to coming to Alcor, Blake was employed at Honor Health as a nursing trauma supervisor.
 He holds a Bachelor’s Degree in Sociology from the University of Illinois at Urbana-Champaign, as well as a Bachelor’s Degree in Nursing from Lewis University.
 Blake has his Critical Care Nursing certification through the American Association of Critical Care Nursing (AACN) and his Trauma Nursing certification through Advanced Trauma Care for Nurses (ATCN).